colonyos/pycolonies/README.md

 }
 ```

-The function specification also contains requirements (conditions) that needs to be fulfilled for the function to be executed.
+The function specification also contains requirements (conditions) that need to be fulfilled for the function to be executed.
 In this case, only executors of the "echo-executor" type may execute the function.

 A function specification can be submitted using the Colonies CLI.
 ```console